PLStek/PLSres-docker/README.md

 ## Steps :

-- Get an fill the `docker-compose.yml` config
+- Get and fill the `docker-compose.yml` config
 - Run `docker compose up -d`
 - Create the database and user in adminer